 This served no other real function other than allowing me to sleep better at night.
 I suppose it was my first rudimentary emergency fund.

-Fun Fact; I also collect tattoos (apparently).
+Fun Fact; I am also a collector of tattoos (apparently).
 I have over twenty.

 Next, I will go with a truly useless one.
 For awhile I was obsessed with having a movie collection.
 Not buying movies mind you, but taping them off the T.V.
 Dozens and dozens of movies I would essentially never watch again.
 Eventually I sold the whole lot ($20) to a guy that just wanted blanks and was going to tape of my countless hours of waiting/programming/watching and taping.